redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 were Drigalski, a high official named Zweiffel, a policeman, and Hecker, the attorney-general.
 Some of their objections were so absurd that they had obviously been inspired from above.
-For instance, after Marx printed a repuplicam [sic] appeal by the notorious Gustav Hecker, Hecker, the attorney-general, protested at his not having pointed out that Gustav Hecker was not the same man.
+For instance, after Marx printed a republican appeal by the notorious Gustav Hecker, Hecker, the attorney-general, protested at his not having pointed out that Gustav Hecker was not the same man.
 He claimed that this omission might possibly have led the reader to suppose that he, an official of royal